lihbr/akte/docs/content/guide.md

 ## Routing

-Akte uses the `path` property of your file definitions to handle routing and define which path to generate.
-Route pattern and match algorythm are powered by [`radix3`](https://github.com/unjs/radix3).
+Akte uses the `path` property of your file definitions to handle routing and define which file to generate.
+Route patterns and matching algorithm are powered by [`radix3`](https://github.com/unjs/radix3).

 ### Static